6 Resources for When Your Child Is Behind in Math

 3. MathTacular

 MathTacular is another great option that doesn’t feel like work.
-MathTacular is a DVD set that makes math concepts concrete.
+This DVD set makes math concepts concrete.
 Watch as Justin walks your child through all kinds of math lessons from addition to fractions and geometry.
 This is another really great way to add practice without drudgery.

 4. Accelerated Individualized Mastery (AIM) for Addition and Subtraction